SoaadM/EDA-for-Retail-Sales/POJECT.md

 In this work, Exploratory Data Analysis (EDA) will be carried out on a Records of online operated E-commerce services to improve the online store and the workflow in retail sales.

 # Design:
+- This project is one of the T5 Data Science BootCamp requirements.
+Data provided by the retail store named superstore.

 # Data:
 The dataset contains 51,291 Row ID with 24 features for each, 17 of which are categorical.
 A few feature highlights include like Profit and Sales. in addition to ship Date, shipe mode and shipping cost, about 50 percent of the features could be grouped into more general categories, An analysis has been performed for most of it.